Funeral Service – Memorial Service – Switzerland – Funeral Officiant and Orator – Master of Ceremony – Zen Father Master Reding

 Josef K. (85)

-Dear funeral speaker zen master Reding,
+Dear funeral speaker master Reding,

 It was a wonderful, gifted atmosphere that we were all able to experience in forest graveyard.
 The good Lord and karma gave my deceased wife wonderful weather, beautiful light effects, beautiful forest sounds and enchanted all friends in a relaxed, loving mood.